The ultimate music tracks to test your hi-fi system

 • Best live albums for testing

 Big, open sound and precise stereo imaging – the point of live albums is to be able to put the listener in that gig as convincingly as possible.
-If your system (and the live recording) is revealing enough, you should be very aware of the room in which it took place, not least the energy and effort of the performer(s) on stage.
+If your system (and the live recording) is revealing enough, you should be very aware of the room in which it took place, not to mention the energy and effort of the performer(s) on stage.

 • Best-produced recordings for testing